The Writhing Sea

-Pelamis are the first company to actually deliver wave energy generated electricity to the national grid, from its site in Scotland, using machines designed by Richard Yemm, who studied under Salter.
+Pelamis were an exciting development in Scotland, and the next time we looked, they'd folded, which is a great shame.
+Should we edit them out?
+No. Pelamis were the first company to actually deliver wave energy generated electricity to the national grid, from its site in Scotland, using machines designed by Richard Yemm, who studied under Salter.
 Pelamis say there are only very few days per year that waves are too weak to generate electricity.
 The Pelamis is built to survive and writhes with the water.

 Stephen Salter still remains convinced of the potential from marine power in general, and points out that you could run continents with this sort of power.

 And particularly around Scotland, where Pelamis was deployed, there are places where the great power of the Atlantic Ocean is squeezed through tight places and is there for the taking.
 Such a place is the Pentland Firth, where the Atlantic surges between Scotland and Orkney in an immensely powerful tidal stream.

 There I think we should build close-packed turbines in deep water.